-In 1918 Germany dramatically reduced its defensive capabilities on the Western Front by launching a desperate offensive.
+In 1918, Germany made a desperate effort to win the war with military offensives.
 The winter of 1917-18 was miserable for the Germans.
 There was hunger, a lack of coal for heating homes, prices were rising.
 Workers were going out on strike.
-The general in charge of the Western Front, Eric von Ludendorff, saw signs of a coming socialist rebellion.
-The Bolsheviks had taken power in Russia in late 1917 and took Russia out of the war, signing a treaty (Brest-Litovsk) with Germany, allowing Germany to focus on the Western Front.
+The general in charge of the Western Front, Eric von Ludendorff, was afraid of disorder similar to what was occurring in Russia.

-General Ludendorff and many other Germans still thought that anything other than a military victory was unthinkable.
+In Germany, General Ludendorff and many other Germans still thought that anything other than a military victory was unthinkable.
 For Ludendorff a compromise settlement was a program defeatists and traitors.
-He planned to knock France out of the war before the Americans arrived in significant numbers.
-He believed in himself and in his prayers, and Kaiser Wilhelm was allowing him to run the war.
+He planned to knock France out of the war before the Americans could arrive in significant numbers.
+He believed in himself and his prayers, and Kaiser Wilhelm was allowing him to run the war.

-CONTINUE READING: Peace Treaty
+CONTINUE READING: Paris Peace Treaty

-Copyright © 2016 by Frank E. Smitha.
+Copyright © 2017 by Frank E. Smitha.
 All rights reserved.